jessicarush/react-notes/axios.md

 ## Introduction

-If you want to fetch data with an Ajax request, it is **always recommended that you do this in the `componentDidMount()` method** as opposed to the `constructor()`.
-In addition, you should also always avoid setting state in the constructor.

 [Axios](https://github.com/axios/axios) is a promise-based HTTP client that works both in the browser and in a node js environment.
 It basically provides a single API for dealing with *XMLHttpRequests* and node's http interface.
 Besides that, it wraps the requests using a polyfill for ES6's new promise syntax.

 To use Axios, you'll need to install it: